 - have experience in conducting research, with participation in one or more research projects; and

 - show evidence of adequate English language and writing proficiency for postgraduate academic studies.

 - A research programme of this nature requires dedicated time and the ability to work independently.
 You will require a minimum of 10 hours per week on average to complete the dissertation.
 Please consider this carefully before applying.

 - The MPhil in Public Mental Health does not lead to a professional qualification that can be registered with the Health Professions Council of South Africa or any other health professions council.
-It is strictly an academic research degree.
+It is strictly an academic research degree with no clinical components.

 The fees for this course for 2021, at the respective universities, were as follows: